Posts

 Event Objective

 The event had the objective of presenting and discussing about current and future opportunities for Blue Tourism within Spain.
-To steer this conversation, main initiatives and ministries were invited as speakers to present the work they are doing with regards to sustainable tourism within Spain.
-Two projects (one funded by EU and another national one) were also invited to showcase how they are also advancing towards these blue tourism efforts.
+To steer this conversation, main initiatives and ministries were invited as speakers to present the work they are doing regarding sustainable tourism within Spain.
+Two projects (one funded by the EU and a national one) were also invited to showcase how they are also advancing towards these blue tourism efforts.

 Opening